 - The height of your shoes may change the comfortable height of your desk.
 For example a woman wearing heals one day and flats the next will want the desk in two different positions.
 If you experience this change in height regularly, an electric desk featuring a controller with "height memory buttons" is well worth the money.

 - You spend most of your time looking at the top-left section of your monitor so you want your eye height to be at the top of the screen.
 A simple way to achieve this is to place your monitor stand on a partial ream of printer paper.
-If you would like something adjustable check out our monitor arms... once you have one you'll never go back.
+If you would like something adjustable check out monitor arms on Amazon... once you have one you'll never go back.

 - When you're standing the resting position for your arms, wrists, and hands is in a hanging position.
 So, the 90-degree ergonomic setup I describe here that you use for sitting with arm wrests is actually not ideal but the only desk I've seen that fixes this is are desks from iMovR which have the SteadyType keyboard tray built in.
 See the Denali desks for details.
 These are also available in an electric version, contact me if you are interested.
 This keyboard tray massively reduces wrist and shoulder strain when you're standing, walking, or biking at work.
 Buy that desk and in 20 years you'll thank me because your friends will all have arthritis and carpel tunnel.